 Native Americans were the first inhabitants of the area.
 The Odawa (Ottawa), the Ojibwa (Chippewa) and Bodowadomi (Pottawatomi) tribes flourished off the fertile farming land, fishing and hunting.
 Today, the Tribal Council of the Grand Traverse Band of Ottawa & Chippewa Indians is a Sovereign Nation, honoring their ancestors and empowering the well being of their members.

 French fur traders inhabited the area in the 1800s.
-In the 1800s, the Great Lakes became major avenues of commerical shipping.
-Docks were built on the Manitou Island to furnish cord wood to fuel the ships.
+In the 1800s, the Great Lakes became major avenues of commercial shipping.
+Docks were built on Manitou Island to furnish cord wood to fuel the ships.
 The first mainland Leelanau County settler established a trading post in 1847 near the mouth of the Crystal River.
 The wife of one of the early settlers admired the trees covered with grape vines and named the community "Glen Arbor."

-People have been drawn to the beauty of the area for many years, including many writeres and artists who have established homes and galleries here.
+People have been drawn to the beauty of the area for many years, including many writers and artists who have established homes and galleries here.
 The creation of the 72,000 acre Sleeping Bear Dunes National Lakeshore in 1971 assured that future generations would also be able to experience and enjoy the unique, pristine beauty of this land.

 Today, visitors can experience area history through: